kolbytn/mindcraft/README.md

 5. Start a minecraft world and open it to LAN on localhost port `55916`

 6. Run `node main.js` from the installed directory

+If you encounter issues, check the [FAQ](https://github.com/kolbytn/mindcraft/blob/main/FAQ.md) or find support on [discord](https://discord.gg/ZsrAAByEnr).
+We are currently not very responsive to github issues.

 ## Customization